Lawlers, Western Australia

 Lawlers is a ghost town on the Old Agnew Road, 982 km northeast of Perth, Western Australia, in the Shire of Leonora in the Goldfields-Esperance region of Western Australia.

 Gold was discovered in the area by Anderson, Hall and Heffernan, a party of prospectors that left Cue in 1892.
-Patrick Lawler and his party arrived in 1893 and had little success until they left and returned in 1894.
+Patrick Lawler and his party arrived in 1893 and had little success, until they left and returned in 1894.

 The townsite was surveyed and gazetted in 1896 and named after Patrick Lawler.
-A ten stamp battery was established about 4.5 km northwest of town in 1899 on a five-acre lease.
+A ten stamp battery was established about 4.5 km northwest of town in 1899, on a five-acre (two-hectare) lease.
 A police station/courthouse was built the same year; it was closed in 1927, reopened in 1938, then closed permanently in 1950.
-In 1996 it was used as an office by the gold mining company Plutonic Resources.
+In 1996, it was used as an office by the gold mining company Plutonic Resources.

 At its peak, Lawlers was the state's third-largest town, with a population of 8,000.
 It had a separate local government area (the Lawlers Road Board) until 1929, when it was divided between the Leonora-Mount Malcolm and Mount Margaret Road Boards.